MicrosoftDocs/entra-docs/docs/identity-platform/reference-app-manifest.md

 | :--- | :--- |
 | identifierUris | String Array |

-User-defined URI(s) that uniquely identify a web app within its Microsoft Entra tenant or verified customer owned domain.
+User-defined URIs that uniquely identify a web app within its Microsoft Entra tenant or verified customer owned domain.
 When an application is used as a resource app, the identifierUri value is used to uniquely identify and access the resource.

 [!INCLUDE [active-directory-identifierUri](~/includes/entra-identifier-uri-patterns.md)]